Avayabhay/ChatApp/README.md

     Then we wrap our App in the AuthContextProvider. also we create a hook useAuthContext that will give us the AuthContext & the SetAuthContext.
 We use the useAuthContext to set the authUser

-    Now in our App.js, we get the authUser and for the signup route if its present we show the Home Page else we go to the Signup Page
+    Now in our App.js, we get the authUser and for the signup route if its present we show the Home Page else we go to the Signup Page.
+    Same we will do for other pages as well.For login, If the user is present, to the home else to login.
+For Home -> if user goto home else to login